hardwario/docs/chester/platform-management/cellular-networks.md

 ## Network Settings

-This chapter provides settings reference for the tested networks:
+This article provides settings reference for the tested networks:

 :::caution